I'm a Electrical and

 with interests in Firmware Engineering, Embedded Systems, Computer Architecture, Computer Vision,

-and Compilers.
-I'm a current member of IEEE - Eta Kappa Nu (IEEE-HKN),
+Compilers, and Systems Engineering.
+I'm a former member of IEEE - Eta Kappa Nu (IEEE-HKN),

 the honor society of IEEE, which promotes excellence in the profession and